 The conference aims to bring together academic and industrial professionals in the field of systems and control, and to promote scientific cooperation and exchanges within the European Union and between Europe and other parts of the World.

 ECC23 is the 21th in the EUCA Series of European Control Conferences and will be held in Bucharest, Romania, from June 13 to June 16, 2023.

 The 2023 local host organization is University Politehnica of Bucharest.

-Technical co-sponsorship of the event is provided IEEE Control Systems Society (CSS) and by the International Federation of Automatic Control (IFAC).
+Technical co-sponsorship of the event is provided by the IEEE Control Systems Society (CSS) and by the International Federation of Automatic Control (IFAC).

-Founded in 1818, University POLITEHNICA of Bucharest is the oldest and most prestigious engineer school in Romania, with more than 2800 staff and 30.000 students from over 70 countries.
+Founded in 1818, University Politehnica of Bucharest is the oldest and most prestigious engineering school in Romania, with more than 2800 staff and 30.000 students from over 70 countries.

-UPB is undergoing a continuous modernization process, being involved in a permanent dialogue with great universities in Europe and all over the world.
-The mission of UPB has been thought over as a blend of education, research and innovation, which represents a key towards a knowledge-based society and economy.
+UPB is undergoing a continuous modernization process, establishing permanent dialogue with prestigious universities across Europe and the world.
+The mission of UPB has been thought over as a mixt of education, research and innovation representing a key towards a knowledge-based society and economy.